ThanaritKanjanametawatAU/ClaudeReport/README.md

 ## 📜 License

-This repository is open source and available under the MIT License.
-All research reports are free to use, share, and build upon with proper attribution.
+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows:
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use

+With the condition that:
+- 📋 License and copyright notice must be included

 ## 🏷️ Tags